 So it’s been a while since I’ve personally written a lengthy piece for the website.
-For those that have been following the site from the early days you’d have probably seen many changes.
+For those that have been following the site from the early days you’d have probably witnessed many changes.
 There have been some amazing memories created here at Individualism (or Indiv as we’ve all personally been called it for some time).
 Many have come, and many have gone, we’ve gone through a few creative directions and tried reaching our readers through numerous editorial angles.
 However the essence of what we’ve strived to do here has always stayed the same, and that was to provide honest timeless style advice that also celebrated diversity and individuality.

 Of course it wasn’t the first thing I was thinking about, but it did manage to bulldozer it’s way to the top of the cue a lot sooner.
 Once I had come back to London from proposing abroad I started to think about what I might like to wear.

-Many of my peers are beginning to the the knot, and don’t really have an idea of where to start.
+Many of my peers are beginning to tie the knot, and don’t really have an idea of where to start.
 However having worked in menswear for over ten years and having a bride to be that works in the same industry, I knew that finding the perfect suit wasn’t just something that would be an after thought.
-However, I never saw it as a chore, in fact I’ve really embraced the process.
-Now, I’m only in the early stages of the wedding process (and I already am beginning to feel the financial pressure) there are so many costs to cover and so understandably you always have to find something that fit’s within your budget.
+Despite that I never saw it as a chore, in fact I’ve really embraced the process.
+Now, I’m only in the early stages of the wedding process (and I already am beginning to feel the financial pressure) there are so many costs to cover and so understandably you’ll always have to find something that fit’s within your budget.
 But I’m going to try to explain why I felt choosing a made to measure suit (despite the all the costs) was still the right choice of me.

 Initially I was thinking of picking up an off the rack (a suit you can grab from the shop floor) standard suit.
-W9orking in menswear it was a no brainer to rack my contacts to see if I could get a great designer piece for a discount (gotta keep things within budget right) however the more and more I thought about it the more I felt a Hardy Aimes ‘made to measure’ was the right choice.
+Working in menswear it was a no brainer to rack my contacts to see if I could get a great designer piece for a discount (gotta keep things within budget right) however the more I thought about it the more I felt a Hardy Aimes ‘made to measure’ was the right choice.

 Secondly knowing that the suit was going to be made to my specific measurements made me feel it’ll really feel like a special piece.
 My father had one for his wedding (though a brown tweed in the heat of Malaysia probably isn’t the choice I would have opted for lol) And that was something I wanted to continue, that tradition.

-Anyway that was my process, everyone will have their own, but I really do believe investing in a good suit is a must, this just happened to be during a wedding.
+Anyway that was my process, everyone will have their own, but I really do believe investing in a good suit is a must this just happened to be during a wedding.

 A simple conversation

 The second stage is pretty straight forward too.
 Nigel uses a master garment which he then uses to take your measurements.
 This is what really make this approach stand out from picking an off the rack suit.
-Every body shape is unique and so tweaking a piece so that it really does compliment your physique really does make it stand out and feel like a custom piece.
+Every body shape is unique and so tweaking a piece so that it compliments your physique really does make it stand out and feel like a custom piece.
 It also helps to keep things in balance and brings out the best in each man.